adebayo10k/CoderDojo_Projects/README.md

 ![CoderDojo Lightning Bug makecode function](lightning_bug/makecode_images/radio_lightning_140.jpg)

 Ever thought you'd be able to demonstrate a micro:bit Denial of Service (DoS) scenario in your coding workshops?

 Young developers are asked to program their micro:bits to be part of an artistic lighting display being made for a local public event.
 Unfortunately there is a flaw in the code that would allow 'Mischievous Malory' to sabotage the event for her own amusement.

-Young developers are asked to ethically disclose and demonstrate exploitation of the flaw and then to fix the original code, so helping to protect their local public event.
+They must then ethically disclose, demonstrate exploitation of the flaw and then to fix the original code, so helping to protect their local public event.